 After the tightening and contouring of the deeper tissues, the skin is pulled up and back while excess skin is removed.
 The skin is then sutured.
 Dr. Bottger is careful to avoid putting too much tension on the sutured incisions in order to facilitate smaller and cleaner scars.

 Some patients may be candidates for a modified facelift procedure that utilizes shorter incisions.
-Referred to as a “mini facelift,” “S-Lift,” or “mid-facelift,” or “cheek lift,” this is considered a less extensive version of traditional facelift surgery.
+Referred to as a “mini facelift,” “S-Lift,” “mid-facelift,” or “cheek lift,” this is considered a less extensive version of traditional facelift surgery.
 The appearance of sagging skin, jowls, and wrinkles are still reduced with a mini facelift, but skin laxity in the neck is typically not addressed.
 With that said, a mini facelift has the benefit of a relatively shorter recovery period when compared to a full facelift.
 Dr. Bottger will discuss your options and which type of facelift would best achieve your aesthetic goals during your initial consultation.

 While a facelift can improve the appearance of the neck somewhat, a neck lift is a separate procedure designed to more extensively rejuvenate the aging neck.
 This is accomplished by addressing a number of issues, such as sagging skin, excess fat, and muscle banding.
 The surgery often involves the use of liposuction in combination with an incision under the chin, which allows the suturing of the platysma muscle bands of the neck.
 Skin removal may also be part of the procedure, depending on the degree of laxity.
-This procedure is directed to the neck only and does not address the jowls, mid-face, or cheek regions—to improve those concerns, a formal facelift would be required.
+This procedure is directed at the neck only and does not address the jowls, mid-face, or cheek regions—to improve those concerns, a formal facelift would be required.

 What are the Risks of a Facelift?